FAQ

 No individual wells will be permitted within the Oxbow ASP area (reducing the risk of impacts to neighbouring well systems).

-We have completed a range of technical studies during the preparation of the original Oxbow ASP and have completed a series of updates to technical studies to provide current information to inform the Oxbow ASP.
+We have completed a range of technical studies during the preparation of the original Oxbow ASP and have completed or are in the process of completing a series of updates to technical studies to provide current information to inform the Oxbow ASP.
 The following technical studies have been updated as part of the Oxbow ASP resubmission process.

 Transportation Impact Assessment (TIA): A planning tool used to determine a proposed development’s specific impact on the regional road network and the necessary timing, phasing, and extent required to support development.
 A TIA is approved by the municipality and is designed to be referred to and updated as needed throughout the ongoing development of the community, at the discretion of Foothills County.